 My second son joined our family 4 years after our first son was born.
 Because I married quite early, at 23 years old (although my husband was 11 years older than me), we thought it necessary to allow the gap so I could rest and use that period to earn more as my husband was experiencing some down time in his business a year after the birth of our son.
 I worked two jobs.
 One full time, the other online from home.
 While hubby even did more since the main business wasn’t bringing in any income.
 We were careful not to reduce our standard of living, and not to bother any extended families.

 Few weeks after the birth of Emeka, our second son, I became quite restless.
 I would find it difficult to sleep mostly at night, and at day, not able to do much activities.
 I felt I was very unhappy but we couldn’t quite place it.
+This continued for over three weeks.
+Eating became difficult.
+I would just wake up and stay there on the bed, no energy to do anything.
+Carrying my baby was hell.
+His cries would even upset me then.
+I fet very irritated.
 I recall wishing I could just run away, sometimes.
 I remember one particular night vividly.
 I was busy during the day with my first son’s assignment because my husband had gone for a business trip for two days.
 That night, my eyes were heavy but sleep eluded me.

 The feeling was terrible.
 My mother-in-law who had come to stay with us have been very helpful in the best way she could.
 But on this particular night, she was fast asleep.
 She was already a 71-year-old woman so I was always careful not to bother her with much work.
 My mother was supposed to come stay with us but for my husband.
 He feared if his mother wasn’t allowed to come this time it may lead to some family issues since my mom was the one that came for ómùgwó during the birth of our first son.
 I didn’t have issues with his mother coming.
 My challenge was her age and health concerns.
 My mother was much younger and vibrant.